kcirtapw/desktop-snippets/tp_tpbuttonswitch/README.md

 ThinkVantage Button
 -------------------

 I have some modules for thinkpad foo installed (unfortunately I forgot which).
 I use acpid to handle the ThinkVantage button press.

-/sys/devices/platform/thinkpad_acpi contains the mask for the thinkpad keys.
+/sys/devices/platform/thinkpad_acpi/hotkey_mask contains the mask for the thinkpad keys.
 The following bit has to be set to enable ThinkVantage button press: 0x00800000 (do something like this: $oldval & 0x00800000 > $devfile)
+Here is a perl script to set this value: perl -e 'printf "%#x", '$(< hotkey_mask)' | 0x00800000,'> hotkey_mask

+Important: It seems this has to be set not only on each boot but even on each resume of a suspend!

 Lid-closing event